-A swarm of small, fast, cockpitless fighter jets are flying in a tight circle around an F-22 Raptor, reacting to its every move, waiting for a command.
-They will scout ahead, attack or sacrifice themselves if needed, relying on their superhuman reaction time and precision to execute manoeuvres that human pilots would never manage to do.
+A swarm of small, fast, cockpit-less fighter jets are flying in a tight circle around an F-35 Lightning II, reacting to its every move, waiting for a command.
+They will scout ahead, attack or sacrifice themselves if needed, relying on their outstanding reaction time and precision to execute maneuvers that human pilots could never achieve.
 This is the way many nations envision the air combat of the future.
-But why?

 There are several problems with the current generation of combat aircraft.
-First of all, they are incredibly expensive.
-One F-35 costs between $77 million and $102 million, that is almost 200 times more than state-of-the-art P-51 Mustang cost in 1945, adjusting its price to modern dollars.
-Even “cheap” stealth fighters like J-20 or Su-57 are estimated to have a price tag of at least $50 million, not including stupendous operating costs and program expenditures in their billions.
+The first is that they are incredibly expensive.
+One F-35 costs between $77 million and $102 million.
+Taking inflation into account, that is almost 200 times more than what the state-of-the-art P-51 Mustang cost in 1945.
+Even ‘cheaper’ stealth fighters like the J-20 or the Su-57 are estimated to have a price tag of at least $50 million, not including massive operating costs.

-The second problem is the increasing cost of human (and especially pilot) life.
-Economically speaking, a life often has actual (although a bit vague and fluctuating) dollar rate attached to it – meaning, how much a nation is willing to pay to avoid the death of one of its citizens.
-Not only is that cost steadily rising, but political consequences of losing a soldier are becoming more and more acute for many governments, especially democratic ones, and the ones pretending to be that way.
-On top of that, pilot training costs are on the rise too, and creeping into the tens of millions for the newest stealth fighters, that require exceptional skills to operate.
+The second problem is the increasing cost of human (and especially a pilot’s) life.
+Economically speaking, a life often has an actual, although somewhat vague and fluctuating, dollar rate attached to it.
+The rate indicates how much a nation is willing to pay to avoid the death of one of its citizens.
+Not only is that cost steadily rising, but the political consequences of losing a soldier are becoming increasingly acute for many governments.
+An even bigger problem is the cost of pilot training that is creeping into the tens of millions for the newest stealth fighters requiring exceptional skills to operate.

-The answer to both of these problems is obvious: drones.
-As many conflicts show, they are excellent in situations where reconnaissance or ground attack is needed, mostly due to long endurance capabilities.
-Their pilots can take more risks too – that is why, for example, the United States are losing their UAVs in rows performing missions in hostile environments and not even batting an eye.
+The answer to both problems is obvious: drones.
+As many conflicts show, drones are excellent in situations where reconnaissance or ground attack is needed, mostly due to long endurance capabilities.
+Their pilots can also take greater risks.
+That is why, for example, the United States continues to lose its unmanned aerial vehicles (UAVs) while performing missions in hostile environments without batting an eye.

-But there is a difference between long-endurance missions, controlled by remotely located operators, and real combat.
-Coordinated ground attack and support, even more – air to air combat – pose a number of challenges for current drones.
+But there is a difference between long-endurance missions in uncontested environments and peer-to-peer combat.
+Coordinated ground attack and support, and especially air to air combat, poses several challenges for the current generation of drones.

-One of those challenges lies in ethics, as many national and international restrictions require a human to take a decision to kill.
-Another one is a risk of electronic attacks, connection issues, and other communication interference.
-Lastly, most of current drones – even the stealth ones – are not exactly built for pitched combat.
-Pretty much anything that flies can carry air-to-air missiles, but attaching a Sidewinder to MQ-9 Reaper does not make a slow, clunky drone a fighter.
+One of those challenges is ethical, as many national and international restrictions require a human to make the decision to kill.
+Another one is the risk of electronic attacks, connection issues, and other communication interference.
+Lastly, most current drones, even the stealth ones, are not exactly built for pitched combat.
+Pretty much anything that flies can carry air-to-air missiles but attaching a Sidewinder to an MQ-9 Reaper does not turn a slow, clunky drone into a fighter.

-Nevertheless, combat drones can not only cut costs and save pilot lives, they also have all the prerequisites to be better than humans at fighting.
-They have much faster reaction time than even the best pilots and can execute complex procedures with unrivalled precision.
+Nevertheless, combat drones can not only cut costs and save pilot lives, but they also have all the prerequisites to be better than humans at fighting.
+They have a faster reaction time than any human and can execute complex procedures with unrivalled precision.
 Complicated tasks, such as air combat, rely on both of those skills.
-Psychology also plays a part: pilots can be scared, intimidated, or get sloppy after not practising for several months, while computers do not have that issue.
+Psychology also plays a part.
+Pilots can be scared, intimidated, or become sloppy after not practicing for several months, while computers do not have that issue.
 Add to that the ability to endure G-forces that would crush a human into a pancake, and it comes as no surprise that artificial intelligence (AI) will easily beat the best fighter pilots in a dogfight.

-So, the ideal here is to have combat-capable drones controlled by an advanced AI with a pilot somewhere nearby overseeing and directing their actions to avoid mistakes in judgement and legal issues.
-UAVs have to function along manned fighters, in one system with them, utilizing the computer’s reaction time and precision, but relying on humans for judgement.
+So, the ideal here is to have combat-capable drones controlled by an advanced AI with a pilot somewhere nearby overseeing and directing their actions to avoid mistakes in judgement and any legal issues.
+UAVs must function alongside manned fighters, acting as one system, utilizing the computer’s reaction time and precision, but relying on humans for judgement.

 Teaming up systems

 The first steps towards the concept were made in 2014, when the Dassault nEUROn stealth drone performed a much-publicized formation flight with a Rafale fighter and a Falcon 7X business jet.
-Although the flight was human-controlled, one of the aims of the nEUROn program, launched in early 2000s, is to test algorithms necessary for autonomous combat performance and the place of human factor in the mission loop – that is, to develop a framework for actions of AI-controlled drones in a combat environment.
+Although the flight was human-controlled, one of the aims of the nEUROn program, launched in early 2000s, was to test algorithms necessary for autonomous combat performance and the place of human factor in the mission loop.
+That is to develop a framework for actions of AI-controlled drones in a combat environment.

 The task is difficult.
-If the concept of “loyal wingman” is to be realized in full potential, we are talking not only about cooperation between numerous drones and their ability to take initiative, perform attacks, and react to threats, but also to rely on one pilot for approval of decisions and control in critical situations.
-An algorithm for multiple machines performing in a team with a human has to be developed.
+If the concept of “loyal wingman” is to be fully realized, we are talking not only about cooperation between numerous drones and their ability to take initiatives, perform attacks, and react to threats, but also to rely on one pilot to approve decisions and control in critical situations.
+An algorithm for multiple machines performing as a team with a human need to be developed.

-In 2018, Airbus announced that they had successfully tested just that – a manned-unmanned teaming technology, where five target drones performed as a team while being controlled by an airborne mission group commander.
-Special human-machine interface, teaming and swarming algorithms, and mission management systems were demonstrated, allowing for a ballet of jet-powered drones in the air over the Baltic Sea.
-It was a demonstration of a “system of systems”, another buzzword, meaning the ability of different systems to pool their strenghts to reach a performance exceeding the sum of its parts.
+In 2018, Airbus announced that it had successfully tested a manned-unmanned teaming technology, where five target drones performed as a team while being controlled by an airborne mission group commander.
+A special human-machine interface, teaming and swarming algorithms, and mission management systems were demonstrated, resulting in a ballet of jet-powered drones in the air over the Baltic Sea.
+It was a demonstration of a “system of systems” (another buzzword), meaning the ability of different systems to pool their strengths to reach a performance exceeding the sum of its parts.

-Although the mission of the “loyal wingman” software is rather clear, there are several possible approaches to hardware.
-The most obvious one is to develop unmanned versions of true combat jets, something a number of 5++ generation and 6th generation fighter projects will supposedly have.
-Both the Mikoyan MiG-41 program and the (seemingly discontinued) F/A-XX program came with promises to have unmanned versions for especially dangerous missions, a noble pursuit in theory, but still not an answer to the problem of rising aircraft costs.
+Although the mission of the “loyal wingman” software is clear, there are several approaches to hardware.
+The most obvious is to develop unmanned versions of actual combat jets, something several 5++ generation and 6th generation fighter projects are expected to have

-Another approach is the idea to have a swarm of purpose-built disposable drones.
-Airbus’ test was part of the development of the Future Combat Air System, pan-European 6th-generation fighter project intended to capitalize on nEUROn’s research.
-From the ground up, it was designed as a team of the new manned fighter jet and several “remote carriers” – small and medium parasite UAVs.
-Their exact functions and capabilities may vary, with the smaller ones apparently being intended for Intelligence, surveillance, target acquisition, and reconnaissance (ISTAR), as well as shielding manned aircraft from enemy fire being the priority.
-Something similar, lovingly nicknamed “project mosquito”, was announced by Britain – a swarm of carrier-launched drones to accompany their Eurofighter Typhoons, F-35s and Tempests.
+Another approach is the idea of having a swarm of purpose-built disposable drones.
+Airbus’ test was part of the development of the Future Combat Air System, a joint European 6th-generation fighter project intended to capitalize on the nEUROn’s research.
+From the ground up, it was designed as a team composed of a new manned fighter jet and several “remote carriers”, small and medium parasite UAVs.
+Their exact functions and capabilities may vary, with the smaller ones apparently being intended for Intelligence, surveillance, target acquisition, and reconnaissance (ISTAR), as well as shielding manned aircraft from enemy fire.

-Yet another way is to combine capabilities of both approaches by having cheaper, smaller versions of fighter jets, or rather small cheap drones with a capability to carry weapons.
+Yet another way would be to combine the capabilities of various approaches by having cheaper, smaller versions of fighter jets, or rather small cheap drones with a capability to carry weapons.
 This kind of “loyal wingmen” is by far the most developed, or at least the most publicized at the present time.

 Flight of the Valkyrie-ish

-The poster child for the mixed approach is XQ-58 Valkyrie.
-Often described as an “unmanned fighter jet”, it is a technology demonstrator developed by U.S. aerospace industry newcomer Kratos Defence & Security Solutions and test-flown in early 2019.
+The poster child for the mixed approach is the XQ-58 Valkyrie.
+Often described as an “unmanned fighter jet”, it is a technology demonstrator developed by US aerospace industry newcomer Kratos Defence & Security Solutions and had been undergoing continuous testing since 2019.
 According to the manufacturer, the aircraft can reach high-subsonic speeds, has decent maneuverability and stealth characteristics, and can carry up to 250 kilograms of ordinance in internal weapon bays.
-The final production version is supposed to cost between $2 and $3 million, on par with some anti-air missiles.
+The final production version is predicted to cost between $2 and $3 million, on par with some anti-air missiles.
 The company also offers even cheaper non-stealthy UTAP-22 Mako “loyal wingman” based on their aerial target drone.

-In 2020, Kratos received a contract for the U.S. Air Force’s Skyborg program, intended to further develop the “loyal wingman” concept.
+In 2020, Kratos received a contract for the United States Air Force’s Skyborg program, intended to further develop the “loyal wingman” concept.
 The program has an emphasis on AI systems that could both control drones and act as co-pilots on manned aircraft.
-Boeing, General Atomics, and Northrop Grumman have been awarded contracts as well.
-While the latter ones have not announced their intended testbeds, Boeing’s bid may have been revealed before.
+Initially the program saw 13 companies offering hardware and software solutions to be used in upcoming loyal wingmen.
+In early 2021 three were selected for further work.

-Americans and Australians are not the only ones working on the idea, though.
-When the Russian Sukhoi S-70 Okhotnik was first revealed, its capability to function in conjunction with a Su-57 fighter jet was heavily emphasized.
+When the Russian Sukhoi S-70 Okhotnik was first unveiled, its capability to function in conjunction with a Su-57 fighter jet was heavily emphasized.
 So far, its role extends only to reconnaissance and ground attack, as nothing has been said of Okhotnik’s air-to-air potential.

-In August 2020, Russian company Kronshtadt, manufacturer of the Orion drone, revealed a mockup of Grom – a Valkyrie-like loyal wingman, referred to as an unmanned stealth attack aircraft.
-According to the company, it could both protect Russian Su-35 and Su-57 fighter jets from anti-air fire and carry ground attack and reconnaissance missions on its own, although neither production deadlines nor information on its flight characteristics or AI systems have been disclosed, and no information regarding the project has since been revealed.
+In August 2020, Russian company Kronshtadt, manufacturer of the Orion drone, revealed a mockup of the Grom, a Valkyrie-like loyal wingman, referred to as an unmanned stealth attack aircraft.
+According to the company, it could protect Russian Su-35 and Su-57 fighter jets from anti-aircraft fire and carry ground attack and reconnaissance missions on its own.
+However, neither production deadlines nor information regarding its flight characteristics or AI systems have been disclosed, and no information regarding the project has since been revealed.

 China is even more secretive.
-There is no doubt it is working on its own “loyal wingmen”, but the only breadcrumbs are offered by several publications of state newspaper Global Times, where Chinese next-generation fighter jets are described as being able to command drones.
-Size and capabilities of those drones will probably be unknown until one day they appear on a National Day parade, prompting even more speculation.
+There is no doubt it is working on its own “loyal wingmen”, but the only breadcrumbs offered are from several articles from the state newspaper Global Times, where Chinese next-generation fighter jets are described as being able to command drones.
+The size and capabilities of those drones are likely to remain unknown.